A Guide to the Best Indoor Plants for Arizona

 13 May | Biophilic Design, Design & Installation

-Best Indoor Plants for Arizona
+Best indoor plants for Arizona

 An easy way to upgrade your space and connect with nature is to bring plants into your home or workplace.
 With indoor plants comes indoor maintenance; we want these green goddesses to flourish in their given elements.
 A few great indoor, low-maintenance options include Dracaena Gold Star, Ponytail Palm, Snake Plant and Pothos.
 Each one of these lively friends has the capability to thrive in low light conditions, requires little watering and gives the room a tropical feel through large, lush leaves and bright green color.